The pandemic crashed the party for caterers, who are struggling even more than restaurants to pivot

 These days, catering jobs are really “spotty” for BBQ Bus.
 The company recently dropped off meals for about 20 workers at Bloomberg News in Washington.
 “They took our temperature,” says Ruddell-Tabisola.
 “Twice.”

 It’s all about minimizing losses right now, says Lee Gregory, vice president for sales and marketing at McCalls Catering & Events in San Francisco.
-Her company has been pivoting, too — first providing meals for the homeless people that the city government had put up in hotel rooms to isolate from the virus.
+Her company has been pivoting, too — first providing meals for the homeless people that the city government had put up in hotel rooms to isolate them from the virus.
 That contract soon ended, but the scrambling didn’t, and the company opened MCmarket, which offers delivered single-serve meals and special holiday packages.
 Still, says Gregory, “We’re not making money.”

 She says she worries not just about the impact on her own firm, which is down to about 50 employees from about 450.
 A company she used to supply catering and event equipment had recently emailed to say they were going out of business.
 They were just giving away all of their stock, since they couldn’t afford to store it.
 The produce company they relied on had already folded.